SpatialActor: Exploring Disentangled Spatial Representations for Robust Robotic Manipulation: Experiments

 \subsection{Ablation Study}

 Our ablation study on 18 tasks (Tab.~\ref{tab:ablation}) shows that decoupling semantics and geometry improves performance in both noise-free and heavy-noise settings, increasing success rates from 81.4\% to 85.1\% and from 57.0\% to 68.7\%, respectively.
 Introducing the Semantic-guided Geometry Module (SGM) further boosts performance, especially under heavy noise, where performance rises to 73.9\%.
 Finally, the Spatial Transformer (SPT), which provides precise low-level spatial cues, brings the success rates to 87.4\% and 76.4\% in noise-free and noisy conditions, respectively.
-These results highlight the importance of each proposed component in improving both accuracy and robustness.